-Signal Name Pin No. Туре State During Reset Signal Description CLKO 3 Output Tri-Stated Clock Output - This pin outputs a buffered clock signal.
+Signal Name Pin No. Туре State During Reset Signal Description CLKO 6 Output Tri-Stated Clock Output - This pin outputs a buffered clock signal.
 Using the SIM CLKO Select Register (SIM_CLKOSR), this pin can be programmed as any of the following: disabled, CLK_MSTR (system clock), IPBus clock, oscillator output, prescaler clock and postscaler clock.
 Other signals are also available for test purposes.
-See Part 6.5.7 for details.
-A8 15 Output Tri-stated Address Bus- A8 - A13 specify six of the address lines for external program or data memory accesses.
+See Section 6.5.7 CLKO Select Register (SIM_CLKOSR) for details.
+A8 15 Output Tri-stated Address Bus - A8 - A13 specify six of the address lines for external program or data memory accesses.
 Depending upon the state of the DRV bit in the EMI bus control register (BCR), A8 - A13 and EMI control signals are tri-stated when the external bus is inactive.
-(GPIOA0) Schmitt Input Port A GPIO - These six GPIO pins can be individually A9 (GPIOA1) 16 Input/ Output programmed as input or output pins.
-After reset, these pins default to address bus functionality and A10 (GPIOA2) 17 must be programmed as GPIO.
-To deactivate the internal pull-up resistor, clear the appropriate A11 (GPIOA3) 18 GPIO bit in the GPIOA_PUR register.
-Example: GPIOA0, clear bit 0 in the GPIOA_PUR register.
-A12 (GPIOA4) 19 Note: Primary function is not available in this package A13 (GPIOA5) 20 configuration; GPIO function must be used instead.
-GPIOB0 27 Schmitt Input/ Output Input Port B GPIO - These four GPIO pins can be programmed as input or output pins.
-(A16) Output Tri-stated Address Bus - A16 - A19 specify four of the address lines for GPIOB1 (A17) 28 external program or data memory accesses.
-Depending upon the state of the DRV bit in the EMI bus control register (BCR), A16 - A19 and EMI control signals are tri-stated when the external bus is GPIOB2 (A18) 29 After reset, the default state is GPIO.
-GPIOB3 (A19) 30 To deactivate the internal pull-up resistor, clear bit 0 in the GPIOB_PUR register.
-Example: GPIOB1, clear bit 1 in the GPIOB_PUR register.
+(GPIOA0) Schmitt Input Port A GPIO - These six GPIO pins can be individually A9 (GPIOA1) 16 Output After reset, these pins default to address bus functionality A10 (GPIOA2) 17 and must be programmed as GPIO.
+To deactivate the internal pull-up resistor, clear the A11 (GPIOA3) 18 appropriate GPIO bit in the GPIOA_PUR reg appropriate GPIO bit in the GPIOA_PUR register.
+A12 (GPIOA4) 19 Example: GPIOA0, clear bit 0 in the GPIOA_PUR register.
+A13 (GPIOA5) 20 Note: Primary function is not available in this package configuration; GPIO function must be used instead.
+GPIOB0 27 Schmitt Input/ Output Input Port B GPIO - These four GPIO pins can be individually programmed as an input or output pin.
+(A16) Output Tri-stated Address Bus - A16 - A19 specify four of the address GPIOB1 28 lines for external program or data memory accesses.
+Depending upon the state of the DRV bit in the EMI bus control register (BCR), A16 - A19 and EMI control signals (A17) are tri-stated when the external bus is inactive.
+GPIOB2 29 After reset, the default state is GPIO.
+(A18) To deactivate the internal pull-up resistor, clear bit 0 in the GPIOB3 30 GPIOB_PUR register.
+(A19) Example: GPIOB1, clear bit 1 in the GPIOB_PUR register.